fjmorabito/Radium-Rocket-BASD-Week-4/README.md

 - Download folder from this repository.
 - Double click html file.
-- The result of each exercises will be shown in the console and in the alerts.
+- The result of each exercises will be shown in the browser's console and alerts.